Chris Bain - Chief Executive

-Poonam is enthusiastic about her role at Healthwatch Warwickshire as she has a personal interest in wanting to help people.
-She has volunteered as a mentor to young people and also as a contact for those experiencing bullying or harassment.
+Poonam is enthusiastic about her role at Healthwatch Warwickshire and is dedicated to helping people from all walks of life.
+She has experience in volunteering as a mentor to young people and also as a contact for those experiencing bullying or harassment.

 Lucy Dean - Team Administrator

 Lucy moved to the area following her Masters in Civil Engineering (with European Studies) at Warwick University and has lived in Leamington for about 20 years.
 Whilst working in the Construction Industry, she worked as a site engineer, design co-ordinator, and also in project management; in the UK and the Middle East for a short time.
 Her first job after leaving university was, in fact, building a hospital.

 Swapping house bricks for Lego bricks, Lucy took a career break to look after her two children, and then joined Healthwatch in October 2018.
 Lucy enjoys working behind the scenes to ensure that the staff members have everything they need for the team to run like clockwork, and ultimately working to help the people of Warwickshire.

 As well as working for Healthwatch she is involved with her local church community and youth group.